wenlong2/jwstdestripe/README.md

 ## Features:

 - Robustly remove the JWST NIRCam 1/f Noise
+- Easy to install and easy to use
 - Preserve original background gradient
 - Preserve overall background level
 - Subtract row 1/f noise for each amplifier